nahuelbrandan/SaganSat/README.md

 * The connection between the Ground Station and the Satellites, where each satellite is an independent process, is made with [Pipes](https://docs.python.org/3/library/multiprocessing.html#pipes-and-queues), one per Satellite.
+* The principle of [Memoization](https://en.wikipedia.org/wiki/Memoization#:~:text=In%20computing%2C%20memoization%20or%20memoisation,the%20same%20inputs%20occur%20again.) was used, so as not to make recalculations when seeing if there are tasks that have resources in common.

+  The idea was: if a group of N Tasks have resources in common, that means that at least one subgroup of 2 Tasks have resources en common. improving in 3X the time performance.

 ## Pre requisites